peyoot/peyoot.github.io/docs/deyaio/get-started.md

  when you input “Y”, it will let you choose which som platform you're working with can create the project based on your choice.
 And then you can start to build the firmwares.

 To continue with previous project, simply input "N".
+Please source dey-setup-environment first when you need to continue your previous work.

-You can type "exit" in the dey docker container to quit. and use "docker-compose down" to close the container.
-More usage please refer to [dey-aio]([https://github.vom/peyoot/dey-aio）](https://github.vom/peyoot/dey-aio%EF%BC%89)
+You can type "exit" in the dey docker container to quit.
+Use "docker-compose down" to close the container.